 All competitors automatically become members of the WCA in their first WCA competition.

-You can donate by credit card using Guidestar here.
+You can donate by credit card using Guidestar here, or by Paypal here.
 If you prefer to write a check, you can write to:

 World Cube Association

 United States of America